C# Program Structure

-An executable C# program may contain several coding blocks are given as below in Figure:
+An executable C# program may contain several coding blocks given below in Figure:

+ii.
 An interface is similar to a class but contains only abstract members.
-Interface section is used when we want to implement the concept of multiple inheritances.
+The interface section is used when we want to implement the concept of multiple inheritances.